playbeing/dinish/README.md

 Altinn changed the reserved font names from "D-DIN" to "Altinn-DIN" to be able to do modifications, as required by the SIL OFL v1.1 license.

-Altinn-DIN currently provides the following Unicode coverage:
+DINish currently provides the following Unicode coverage:

 - Basic Latin: complete
 - Latin-1 Supplement: complete